jbloomlab/phydms/docs/phydms_comprehensive_prog.rst

    \-\-no-avgprefs
     As described in the documentation for ``phydms`` (see :ref:`phydms_prog`), there are two sensible controls when using an *ExpCM* model: averaging the preferences across sites or randomizing them across sites.
 By default, ``phydms_comprehensive`` performs the averaging control (this is the ``--avgprefs`` option to ``phydms``).
 Use this option if you do **not** want to include this averaging control.

+   \-\-yngkp
+    In addition the *ExpCM* models and the *YNGKP_M0* model, the program optimizes an additional *YNGKP* model.
+This additional model is also the one used to get the tree that is optimized for the ``omegabysite`` analyses.
+This option specifies which model that should be *M3* or *M8*.
+In the earliest versions of ``phydms``, it was *M3*, but it has now been switched to *M8*.
+See `Yang, Nielsen, Goldman, and Krabbe Pederson, Genetics, 155:431-449`_ for details about these models.

    \-\-randprefs
     As described in the documentation for ``phydms`` (see :ref:`phydms_prog`), there are two sensible controls when using an *ExpCM* model: averaging the preferences across sites or randomizing them across sites.
 By default, ``phydms_comprehensive`` performs the averaging control (this is the ``--avgprefs`` option to ``phydms``) but not the randomization control (this is the ``--randprefs`` option to ``phydms``).
 Use this option if you also want to include the ``--randprefs`` control.